julian-molina/Documentation/_includes/data_mine/calculations-procedure.md

 Bots store data in the minimized array format as a strategy to build the lightest possible datasets.
 For the same reason, a bot may choose not to store easily calculable information.

 For example, imagine an indicator that stores buy and sell volumes... does it *need* to store the total volume?
-Given that it is so easy to calculate, the answer is *probably* no. It is up to the developer to decide, but it is certainly not required.
+Given that it is so easy to calculate, the answer is *probably* not.
+It is up to the developer to decide, but it is certainly not required.

 {% include note.html content="The calculations procedure is used to calculate properties that the developer chooses not to store in the dataset." %}

+{% include note.html content="To fully understand the role of the calculations procedure, please refer to the [data mining workflow](suite-data-mining-workflow.html) page." %}

 <!--------------------------------------------- CONTENT ends -->